 If you are charged with a wobbler offense, it is important to contact a criminal lawyer that can explain the different types of charges that are wobblers in order to obtain a reduction to a misdemeanor.
 Even if a reduction is not possible when you are sentenced, a dedicated criminal lawyer can request these charges be reduced to a misdemeanor during or after probation.
 It is important that a criminal attorney request a reduction because the court will not automatically reduce the charge.

 Facing felony criminal charges is a serious, and choosing the right criminal defense attorney can mean the difference between jail or prison and your freedom.

-Once you contact the law office for a free consultation, a skilled trial and criminal lawyer will provide you with information you need to understand your felony charges and answer all your questions and concerns.
-We will determine the appropriate course of action for your felony case and take proactive steps to reduce the chance of being sentenced to prison.
+Once you contact the law office, a skilled trial and criminal lawyer will provide you with information you need to understand your felony charges and answer all your questions and concerns.
+We offer a free confidential appointment so you can understand the charges, as well as the punishment for those charges.
+We will determine the appropriate course of action for your felony case and take proactive steps to reduce the charges and the chance of being sentenced to prison.